Thermal Science

 2. Drill material thermal conductivity

 Materials with low thermal conductivity trap heat at the cutting site.
-Steel conducts heat at just 18 W/m·K — it acts as an insulator, concentrating thermal energy in the bone.
+Steel conducts heat at just 18 W/m·K and acts as an insulator, concentrating thermal energy in the bone.

 3. Number of drill passes

 Each sequential drill pass adds cumulative thermal load to the osteotomy.
-A 5–8 drill protocol exposes bone to heat far longer than a 2-drill protocol.
+A 5 to 8 drill protocol exposes bone to heat far longer than a 2-drill protocol.

 The 47°C threshold: what the research says

-Classic dental literature recommends that clinicians limit bone temperatures to 47°C for 60 seconds to avoid thermal osteonecrosis.
-Later research has confirmed this threshold and shown that even temperatures in the 42–47°C range can impair healing when sustained.
+Eriksson and Albrektsson's landmark 1983 study established that bone exposed to 47°C for 60 seconds undergoes irreversible necrosis.
+Later research has confirmed this threshold and shown that even temperatures in the 42 to 44°C range can impair healing when sustained.

 Standard protocols attempt to manage this with copious irrigation during drilling.
-But irrigation only addresses the symptom — it doesn't solve the underlying problem of poor heat dissipation at the drill itself.
-If the material and design of the drill diverts heat away from bone effectively, the thermal risk would be fundamentally reduced.
+But irrigation only addresses the symptom; it doesn't solve the underlying problem of poor heat dissipation in steel drills.
+If the drill material itself conducted heat away from the bone efficiently, the thermal risk would be fundamentally reduced.

 How tungsten carbide changes the thermal equation